tud-hri/joan/docs/joan-structure.md

 - `Settings`, containing settings in json format
 - performance monitor (optional) on the current module

-Using the `JOANModuleDialog` gives your module a base dialog window with buttons:
+Using the `JOANModuleDialog` gives your module a base dialog window with buttons (see picture below):

 - `Start`
 - `Stop`